stevedonovan/gentle-intro/5-stdlib-containers.md

 There's a few implementations of the `From` trait.
 For instance `Vec::from("hello".to_string())` will give you a vector of the underlying bytes of the string `Vec<u8>`.
-Now, there's already a method 'into_bytes` on `String`, so why the redundancy?
+Now, there's already a method `into_bytes` on `String`, so why the redundancy?
 It seems confusing to have multiple ways of doing the same thing.
 But it's needed because explicit traits make generic methods possible.

-We've met this before with `String` - there seem to be so many ways to create strings!
-There's the `to_string` method on `&str` - this comes from the `ToString` trait and will be implemented for anything that knows how to `Display` itself.
-There is `String::from` which comes from the `From` trait.
-There's also `Into` which is the inverse of `From` and is automatically available if `From` exists.
-If a function argument expects a `String`, you will often see the value passed as `"some text".into()` since string slices implement `Into<String>`.

 Sometimes limitations of the Rust type system make things clumsy.
 An example here is how `PartialEq` is _separately_ defined for arrays up to size 32!
-This will get better.
-This allows the convenience of directly comparing vectors with arrays, but beware the limit.
+(This will get better.)
+This allows the convenience of directly comparing vectors with arrays, but beware the size limit.

 And there are [Hidden Gems](http://xion.io/post/code/rust-iter-patterns.html) buried deep in the documentation.
-As Karol says "Because let’s be honest: no one scrolls that far".
+As Karol Kuczmarski says "Because let’s be honest: no one scrolls that far".
 How does one handle errors in an iterator?
-Say you map over some operation that will fail, and then wish to collect the results:
+Say you map over some operation that might fail and so returns `Result`, and then want to collect the results:

 ```rust
 fn main() {